Blog

 How can you influence neurotransmitter balance?

-• Healthy sleep: improves serotonin and dopamine levels
+• Healthy sleep: improves serotonin level and dopamine

 • Physical activity: stimulates the release of endorphins and noradrenaline